-For today’s Did You Know fun food facts we will look at Chocolate.
+For today’s Did You Know we will look at Chocolate fun facts.

 - The first recorded “Death by Chocolate” case occurred in the 17th Century in Chiapas, Mexico.
 Upper class Spaniards were so addicted to chocolate that they refused to adhere to a church dictated chocolate ban that forbade them from eating or drinking any food during the church services.
 As a result, the people of the town refused not only listen to the ban but chose to attend worship services in convents instead.
 The Bishop who passed the law was later found dead due to poison being mixed into his daily cup of chocolate.